-To accomplish this, we have built a small specialty practice of highly trained forensic psychiatrists and psychologists.
+To accomplish this, we have built a specialty practice of highly trained forensic psychiatrists and psychologists.
 The psychiatrists are multiply boarded by the American Board of Psychiatry and Neurology in Psychiatry and Forensic Psychiatry.
 One of us is also board certified in Child and Adolescent Psychiatry and one in Addiction Medicine.
-Four of the five forensic psychiatrists are on the faculty of the Department of Psychiatry, University of California, San Francisco, School of Medicine where they teach in the Law and Psychiatry Fellowship.
-One Neuropsychologist is board certified by the American Board of Professional Psychology, as well as in Forensic Psychology and Neuropsychology.
-The other Neuropsychologist received advanced training in Pediatric Neuropsychology.
+Four forensic psychiatrists are on the faculty of the Department of Psychiatry, University of California, San Francisco, School of Medicine where they teach in the Law and Psychiatry Fellowship.
+Two neuropsychologists are board certified by the American Board of Professional Psychology, as well as in Forensic Psychology and Neuropsychology.
+One neuropsychologist received advanced training in Pediatric Neuropsychology, and another received advanced training in Developmental Psychology, specializing in autism.
 In addition to multiple board certifications, each of us has additional subspecialty expertise relevant to forensic psychiatric and psychological practice.

 Interdisciplinary – Forensic Psychiatry & Psychology

-Our group includes five forensic psychiatrists and two forensic neuropsychologists.
-We work on cases collaboratively often employing the “case conference” approach used throughout medical education.
+Our group includes eight forensic psychiatrists, one child and adolescent forensic psychiatrist, one forensic neuropsychiatrist, two forensic neuropsychologists, one forensic pediatric neuropsychologist, and one forensic developmental psychologist.
+We work on cases collaboratively, often employing the “case conference” approach used throughout medical education.

 Each one of our experts has excellent communication skills.
 We are experienced teachers and media experts who are adept at explaining complex and sometimes abstract concepts in simple and clearly understandable language, often illustrating our narratives with concrete and visual examples when possible.
 Teaching and interview experience has strengthened our testimonial skills.

-Included among the specialty skills of our group of five forensic psychiatrists and two forensic neuropsychologists is expertise in:
+Included among the specialty skills of our group, is expertise in: